winitzki/scall/tutorial/programming_dhall.md

 ### Size and depth of generic Church-encoded data

-The functions `concatNEL` and `reverseNEL` shown in the previous section are specific to list-like sequences and cannot be straightforwardly generalized to other recursive types, such as trees.
+The functions `concatNEL` and `reverseNEL` shown in the previous section are specific to list-like data structures and cannot be straightforwardly generalized to other recursive types, such as trees.

 We will now consider functions that _can_ work with any Church-encoded type constructor.
 Examples are functions that compute the total size and the recursion depth of a data structure.